 In 1911, the two churches initiated a movement toward unification of the branches of the Methodist church that had withdrawn from the parent church.
 On May 10, 1939, the Methodist Episcopal Church, the Methodist Episcopal Church South and the Methodist Protestant Church became one great church: The Methodist Church.

-In 1967, the First Methodist and Centenary congregations merged and a year later, the Methodist Church combined with the United Brethren.
+In 1967, the First Methodist and Centenary congregations merged and a year later, the general Methodist Church combined with the United Brethren.
 The name of the new church then became First-Centenary United Methodist Church.

 In 1992, as an outreach to area families, we established the Children’s Enrichment Center, a day care center for young children.
 The Preparing the Way campaign in 1998 supported the renewal of church facilities, and the Welcome Center on Oak Street was completed in 2000.
 In 2003, the gymnasium was renovated to become the Worship Center for The Vine, and The Center for Discipleship Formation became a reality.

-In 2007, construction began on The Oak Street Center which was completed in 2008.
+In 2007, construction began on The Oak Street Center, which was completed with a celebration and ribbon cutting on May 28, 2008.
+The 19,500-square-foot structure was designed by CDH Architects of Marietta, Ga., and constructed by The Strauss Company of Chattanooga.
 It houses our Worship Center for The Vine, a kitchen, a large classroom, and a spacious lobby.
 During the construction, we also renovated the core area of our present building.
-Not only does The Vine serve as a house of worship for our members, it is now a home church for Mustard Tree Ministries, with dinner and worship every Sunday evening.

 In 1992, as an outreach to area families, we established the Children’s Enrichment Center, a day care center for young children.
 The Preparing the Way campaign in 1998 supported the renewal of church facilities, and the Welcome Center on Oak Street was completed in 2000.
 In 2003, the gymnasium was renovated to become the Worship Center for The Vine, and The Center for Discipleship Formation became a reality.

-In 2007, construction began on The Oak Street Center which was completed in 2008.
+In 2007, construction began on The Oak Street Center, which was completed with a celebration and ribbon cutting on May 28, 2008.
+The 19,500-square-foot structure was designed by CDH Architects of Marietta, Ga., and constructed by The Strauss Company of Chattanooga.
 It houses our Worship Center for The Vine, a kitchen, a large classroom, and a spacious lobby.
 During the construction, we also renovated the core area of our present building.
-Not only does The Vine serve as a house of worship for our members, it is now a home church for Mustard Tree Ministries, with dinner and worship every Sunday evening.

 Chancel Windows